Car-free adventures aroundWeymouthDorset

 2. Tout Quarry Sculpture Park

-New York’s United Nations HQ, Dublin’s City Hall, the Tower of London, St Paul’s cathedral, the Cenotaph… there’s a long worldwide list of historic buildings and monuments made with white Portland stone and mining equipment stands abandoned along the rugged cliffs.
-To get a sense of the sites where this iconic stone originated, visit Tout Quarry, where fanciful sculptures are carved into the pale boulders and rockfaces overlooking Chesil Beach.
+New York’s United Nations HQ, Dublin’s City Hall, the Tower of London, St Paul’s cathedral and the Cenotaph in London… there’s a long worldwide list of historic buildings and monuments made with white Portland stone and old mining equipment stands along the rugged cliffs.
+To get a sense of the sites where this iconic stone originated, visit Tout Quarry, where fanciful sculptures are carved into the pale boulders and rock faces overlooking Chesil Beach.

 - Hop off bus 1 (or summer time, open-topped 501) outside the Portland Heights hotel.